microdee/md.Nuke.Cola/README.md

 and then you can proceed as with any other dotnet class library.

+> [!NOTE]
-Note that unlike scripts, each C# project build plugin needs to be named uniquely in one project.
+> Unlike scripts, each C# project build plugin needs to be named uniquely in one project.

 ## Folder Composition